Vaping: The facts

 Vapes and vaping products which contain nicotine are age restricted and shouldn’t be sold to or bought for under 18s.
 If you’re aware of illegal sales let us know by emailing vapes@kent.gov.uk.
 Or report the sales through Citizens Advice Consumer helpline using their online form or chatting to an advisor online.

-Any used or discarded vapes can be taken to any of our household waste recycling centres and disposed of via the Small WEEE container.
+Take used or discarded vapes from personal use to any of our household waste recycling centres, and put them in the vape container.

 The key facts